Please ring school on 01946 372656 before 9:00am to let us know if your child will be absent that day.

 12:00-12:30 Contact made with the Safeguarding Hub regarding ‘Child missing in Education’

-Could you also inform us if your child will be attending appointments and let us know if there is a change of person picking up your child.
+Please also inform us if your child will be attending appointments and let us know if there is a change of person picking up your child.
+Our data collection forms are reviewed annually but records can be updated throughout the year if required.

 Holidays should not be taken in school term time unless there are exceptional circumstances and it has been agreed, in advance, by the Headteacher.
 It is important that you do inform us if you are taking your child out for an Unauthorised absence to prevent the Safeguarding procedure above being implemented unnecessarily.

-Please email admin if you would like to request to take your child out of school and consider the impact on their education.
+Please complete the form below and email to admin@lowca.cumbria.sch.uk if you would like to request to take your child out of school or collect a form from the main entrance.

 Clarification from Cumbria County Council regarding Leave of Absence during term time